AMY2B: Function

-Amylases are secreted proteins that hydrolyze 1,4-alpha-glucoside] bonds in oligosaccharides and polysaccharides, and thus catalyze the first step in digestion of dietary starch and glycogen.
-The human genome has a cluster of several amylase genes that are expressed at high levels in either salivary gland or pancreas.
+Amylases are secreted proteins that hydrolyze 1,4-alpha-glucoside bonds in oligosaccharides and polysaccharides, and thus catalyze the first step in digestion of dietary starch and glycogen.
+The human genome has a cluster of several amylase genes that are expressed at high levels in either the salivary glands (AMY1A, AMY1B, AMY1C) or pancreas (AMY2A, AMY2B).
 This gene encodes an amylase isoenzyme produced by the pancreas.
+Similar to AMY1, the number of AMY2-encoding genes varies from individual to individual, however the proteins encoded by AMY2A and AMY2B are not identical (though they are ~99% similar).